artificialskills/HVVRText3D/README.md

+#HVVRText3D

+HVVRText3D integrates fast high quality analytic text rendering into HVVR, leveraging capabilities in Thorax True-Type.

+It is a purely analytic anti-aliasing technique, which computes the coverage of vector primitives, found in True-Type fonts (pre-processed by Thorax), over pixel footprints directly.

+The techniques we employ in the math make the computation extremely rapid.
+The crux of the novel implementation is in: libraries/hvvr/raycaster/grid_sampler.h

+The individual projects that are integrated, HVVR and Thorax, have their respective readme.md text inlined below.

+The HVVR project was forked by myself in July 2018, and the fork was converted into this upload.
+Do not expect it to adhere to any expectations of, or match, HVVR proper.
+Of course licensing has been preserved.
+See NOTICE.md and LICENSE in the root directory of this project.

+Thorax was downloaded from github by myself in July 2018.
+Of course licensing has been preserved.
+See NOTICE.md and LICENSE2.

+My own code leveraging HVVR and Thorax e.g. thorax_bridge, grid, grid_types, grid_builders, and grid_sampler, you will find have been licensed under BSD Three Clause, the same license as HVVR, which you can again find in LICENSE.

+Enjoy!

+#Thorax Truetype

+Thorax Truetype is a library for loading and rendering TrueType fonts.
+This project grew out of a pedagogical exercise to have an easy to understand TrueType loader.
+My desire to do so came from stb_truetype being difficult to understand due to a lack of C++ features or type punning (the address computations required to index into the truetype tables are pretty incomprehensible as inline C code) and the size of the opentype loader.

+The loader consists of two files: thorax_truetype.h thorax_truetype.cpp

+In addition to the font loader, this project contains a font rasterizer in the renderer folder.
+The rasterizer uses a novel coverage algorithm and is capable of generated nicely anti-aliased renderings.

+The files in the renderer:
+  build.h         : interface for managing text scenes bvh.cpp         : implementation of bounding volume hierarchy builders drawcontext.h   : context interface for drawing text to a bitmap drawcontext.cpp : context implementation for drawing text to a bitmap types.h         : a variety of helper datatypes

+A more detailed description of the rasterizer will come later.

 # HVVR
 HVVR (Hierarchical Visibility for Virtual Reality) is an optimized software raycaster.
 It implements a hybrid CPU/GPU raycaster, suited for real-time rendering of effects such as lens distortion.